2021 Porsche 911 GT3 Cup racer revealed

 For the suspension, there is a new double-wishbone setup with uniball bearings at the front.
 This prevents the dampers, which feature valve technology similar to that used in the 919 Hybrid LMP1 prototype, from being exposed to lateral forces, resulting in better turn-in performance.
 Another key change for the chassis is a steering system that has moved to an electronic setup.

-On the outside, we can see that the GT3 Cup racer features a rear wing with swan necks struts, a design that will also make it to the road car albeit in tamer form.
+On the outside, we can see that the GT3 Cup racer features a rear wing with swan necks struts, a design that will also make it to the road car, albeit in tamer form.
 The side intakes and extra vents on the hood of the GT3 Cup are unique to the race car however, as is its track-scraping ride height.
 As mentioned above, the width of the GT3 Cup is wider than what we'll see on the road car.
 It measures 1,902 millimeters across, or about 28 mm more than the outgoing car.
 The wide-body design has allowed engineers to fit some massive wheels.
 We're talking 12-inch wide wheels at the front and 13-inch wheels at the rear.

 There have been 4,251 examples of the GT3 Cup built since the first one was rolled out in 1998, making it the most-produced GT race car in the world.
 We imagine the new 992 generation being even more popular than any of its predecessors.